-Students are required to apply to the Asper Coop Program by completing an online application form indicating interests and motivations for participating in the Co-op Program, as well as outlining their work, volunteer and extracurricular experience.
+Students are required to apply to the Asper Co-op Program by completing an online application form indicating interests and motivations for participating in the Co-op Program, as well as outlining their work, volunteer, and extra-curricular experience.
 Application deadlines can be found on the Co-op website.
-After reviewing student applications, the co-op office will invite selected students to a group recruitment session interview.
-In this interview, students will be evaluated on the following criteria: suitability for the program, motivation for participating in co-op, communication skills and professionalism, confidence, preparation, maturity and reliability, initiative, flexibility, adaptability to the workplace, as well as ability to respect the Asper Co-op Program requirements as demonstrated at the time of the group interview.
-Students who are accepted into the program will be notified by the co-op office.

-The number of students is contingent on the co-op office's ability to secure sufficient work term opportunities due to job market and labour demands and may fluctuate from year-to-year.
+After reviewing student applications, the Co-op Office will invite selected students to a Group Recruitment Session Interview.
+This interview will be evaluated on the following criteria: suitability for the program, motivation for participating in Co-op, communication skills and professionalism, confidence, preparation, maturity and reliability, initiative, flexibility, adaptability to the workplace, as well as ability to respect the Asper Co-op Program requirements as demonstrated at the time of the group interview.
+Students who are accepted into the program will be notified by the Co-op Office.
+The number of students is contingent on the Co-op Office's ability to secure sufficient work term opportunities due to job market and labour demands and may fluctuate from year-to-year.